jolantis/digitalocean-droplet-install-guide/readme.md

 Delete the `default` file in the `sites-available` folder and upload (again from the `/nginx` folder) the following files three:

 - no-default
+- sll.no-default
-- example.com
+- mysite.com
-- ssl.example.com
+- ssl.mysite.com

-(Make sure to delete the `default` symlink!)
+(Make sure to delete the `default` symlink in `sites-enabled`!)

-Rename and edit the contents of the `example.com` and `ssl.example.com` files to follow your server/website setup — among other things, include the correct kirby conf file created in the previous step:
+Rename and edit the contents of the `mysite.com` and `ssl.mysite.com` files to follow your server/website setup — among other things, include the correct kirby conf file created in the previous step:

 ```
-include kirby/kirby-example.conf;
+include kirby/kirby-mysite.conf;
 ```

 ### Sites enabled

-Login with `root` user and active the desired virtual hosts (don’t forget to angel the no-default site):
+Login with `root` user and active the desired virtual hosts (don’t forget to activate the no-default site too!):

 ```
-$ ln -s /etc/nginx/sites-available/example.com /etc/nginx/sites-enabled/example.com
+$ ln -s /etc/nginx/sites-available/mysite.com /etc/nginx/sites-enabled/mysite.com
 $ ln -s /etc/nginx/sites-available/no-default /etc/nginx/sites-enabled/no-default
 ```